BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/README.md

 ## 1. Vision and Goals Of The Project:

+The cloud is helping organizations connect people, data, and processes in new ways to embrace the possibilities enabled by modern technologies.
+To succeed in a digital-first world, business leaders are bringing business and IT closer together and optimizing processes to create value, but it’s not enough to rehost applications in the cloud.
+The goal is to be cloud-native.

 Cloud-native is an approach to building and running applications that exploits the advantages of the cloud computing delivery model.
 Cloud-native is about how applications are created and deployed, not where.
-These systems are portable across different clouds.
+These systems are developed as microservices running in the containers which makes them portable across different clouds so that can be easily moved between AWS, Azure, or other cloud providers.
+Having a cloud native architecture maximize resilience, manageability, and scalability.

+A high-performance computer (HPC system) is a tool used by computational scientists and engineers to solve problems which require high computing resources or time.
+HPC systems range in size from the equivalent of just a few personal computers to tens, or even hundreds of thousands of them.

 Cloud native systems typically use Kubernetes (k8s) which provides a reliable and scalable platform for running containerized workloads.
 The vision of this project is to build a user-friendly system to run High Performing Computing systems, such as Lustre in Kubernetes.

 The Lustre file system is a very popular parallel distributed file system used in a wide range of HPC environments, small to large, such as oil and gas, seismic processing, the movie industry, and scientific research to address a common problem they all have and that is the ever increasing large amounts of data being created and needing to be processed in a timely manner.
 In fact it is the most widely used file system by the world’s Top 500 HPC sites.
 The project would enable one of the most popular high-performance computing (HPC) file system to be portable across different cloud solutions.